serbrio/mooc_csb_2025/Project_I/REPORT.md

 - to view messages received by the user
 - to delete received messages.

+To prepare for security flaws investigation, register at least a pair of users, and send several messages.

 # FLAW 1:
 https://github.com/serbrio/mooc_csb_2025/blob/project_I/Project_I/djangotutorial/web_sms/views.py#L185 (Line 185 in views.py)